 Foundation Center will be managing the Foundation Registry.
 For more information on the

 Foundation Center, please visit The Foundation Center's website:

-Q. How can I fund i3 highly ranked applicants?
+Q. How can I fund i3 highest-rated applicants?

 i3 is the US Department of Education's Investing in Innovation (i3) Program.

 You can find additional program information in the